cozy/cozy-ui/react/AppIcon/Readme.md

 `<AppIcon />` renders an app icon.

+AppIcon takes all the space available, it needs to be in a container that specifies its width/height.

 It contains business logic related to apps documents.

 Apps documents provided by the stack are containing a `links.icon` property which is public and can be directly used as `src` value for an `<img />` tag.